-The default password is only tried when connecting two PDUs using their Link ports.
+Linked Units need to be in factory defaults if you establish linking via link port.
 If the designated link unit has a different password then the connection will fail.
 When linking PDUs over any other interface the administrator must specify the link unit's password.